duosecurity/duo_universal_csharp/README.md

 # Usage
 This library requires .NET Core 3.1 or higher, or .NET Framework 4.6.1 or higher

-Using the .NET CLI:
+## With the .NET CLI
-Run `dotnet build` to generate the assembly.
+Run `dotnet build` to generate the assemblies.

 (TODO NuGet instructions)